-This rule of thumb isn't far removed from the Jimmy Green Anchor Chain Size Guide but it is probably based on Grade 30 chain because Grade 40 is a relatively recent advance for yachting anchor chain.
+This rule of thumb is close to the Jimmy Green Anchor Chain Size Guide, but it is probably based on the Grade 30 chain because Grade 40 is a relatively recent advance for yachting anchor chain.

-Although modern yachts are generally designed and built with lighter state-of-the-art materials, they are quite often kitted out with a lot more equipment to add the weight back on and the current trend is towards bigger anchors with much higher holding power which will inevitably lead to higher loads on the anchor rode.
+Although modern yachts are generally designed and built with lighter state-of-the-art materials, they are often kitted out with much more equipment to add the weight back on.
+In addition, the trend is towards bigger anchors with much higher holding power, which will inevitably lead to higher loads on the anchor rode.

 Grade 40 Calibrated Anchor Chain is 25%+ stronger than Grade 30 Anchor Chain providing extra assurance when conditions worsen and your yacht is caught on a lee shore.